Rocket Man: Greatest Hits Live: Background

 The tour also included two performances in Surrey, England.

-On 4 May 2008 Elton performed in Chigwell, Essex at Alan Sugar's 40th Wedding Anniversary.
+On 4 May 2008 John performed in Chigwell, Essex at Alan Sugar's 40th Wedding Anniversary.

 The tour ended on 15 November in Uncasville, Connecticut.

-The 2009 leg of the tour started off with four performances in South America, it was only the fourth time that Elton had performed a tour in South America.
-After touring South America, Elton moved into North America where he performed a series of concerts before continuing to Europe.
+The 2009 leg of the tour started off with four performances in South America, it was only the fourth time that John had performed a tour in South America.
+After touring South America, John moved into North America where he performed a series of concerts before continuing to Europe.

 The European leg of the tour started with a large open-air concert in Limerick, Ireland at Thomond Park.
-Elton continued to perform two more open-air concerts in England.
+John continued to perform two more open-air concerts in England.

-In the fall of 2009, Elton toured with Ray Cooper in Europe.
+In the fall of 2009, John toured with Ray Cooper in Europe.

-The 2010 leg of the tour was the last time that Elton John would tour the Rocket Man concert series.
+The 2010 leg of the tour was the last time that John would tour the Rocket Man concert series.
 The tour started with two performances in Hawaii with Ray Cooper.
-It was the first time that Elton had performed there in nine years.
+It was the first time that John had performed there in nine years.

-The tour moved on to South Africa for five shows, where Elton again performed with Ray Cooper.
+The tour moved on to South Africa for five shows, where John again performed with Ray Cooper.

-After returning from South Africa, Elton set out on the last leg of the Rocket Man tour.
-Elton was once again backed by his band.
-The first and last dates of this leg were performances in Mexico, where Elton had not performed a concert since 2001.
+After returning from South Africa, John set out on the last leg of the Rocket Man tour.
+John was once again backed by his band.
+The first and last dates of this leg were performances in Mexico, where John had not performed a concert since 2001.